Lightningtow/Spotify_Shuffler/README.md

 I wrote this program due to my dissatisfaction with current methods of shuffling playlists.
 It's open source, so feel free to poke around and play with the code.

+Note: this will remove and re-add all of your playlist songs.
+This means that you will no longer be able to see the original order of the songs.
+This doesn't have any practical downsides, but may be unwanted for nostaliga, to see how your long-running playlist has grown and changed over time.

 ## Setup:
 1) First off, you'll need to register yourself as a Spotify developer and create an app.
 Don't worry, it sounds harder than it actually is.